gar1t/erlang-patterns/patterns/message-handler.md

 Name:     Message Handler
 Scope:    Function Type
+Summary:  Handle a received message using a callback function.